Peter-Mac/ansible-linode-dev-server/README.md

 ## The Setup
 The setup consists of three parts
-- Provisioning the server (provision.yml)
+- Manual creation of ssh keys using ssh-keygen and configuring variables accordingly (ssk_key_name and ssh_key_dir).
-- Manual creation of ssh keys using ssh-keygen and copying to server using ssh-copy
+- Provisioning the server(s) (provision.yml)
-- Configuring the server (setup.yml)
+- Configuring the server(s) (setup.yml)
-There is a bit of manual tweaking involved (for the moment) which is creating a pub/private key, and copying the public key to the server for continued access after the initial provisioning step.
+There is a bit of manual tweaking involved (for the moment) which is creating a pub/private key.
+I tried this with the builtin ansible tasks, but kept failing with an invalid key.

 **Pre-requisites are:**
 - An active Linode account